 Decompress.
 Once you’re finished writing your letter, you’ll probably feel pretty drained.
 It’s important to take a few minutes for yourself to relax and decompress.
 I did this by laying in my bed until I felt ready to get up.
 I cried pretty hard before, during and after the letter writing process.
 Within minutes after I finished, while I was laying down, I noticed I began taking really deep breaths and started to feel a bit more relaxed.

 Writing my unsent letter to Mike felt like a tremendous release.
 It was really tough for me to do because I had so many mixed feelings which is why I kept putting the whole thing off.
 I was procrastinating and driving myself crazy in the process.
-When I finally decided to face the music and do the work, I felt so much better.
-Writing an unsent letter doesn’t cure everything, but it sure does help the process.
+When I finally decided to sit my butt down and do the work, I felt so much better.
+Writing an unsent letter doesn’t cure everything, but it sure does help the healing process.